French voters frustrated on eve of election day

 The risk premium investors charge for holding French 10-year bonds over German Bunds rose to nearly 150 basis points in a possible foretaste of market jitters over an Hollande victory.

-Investors think Hollande - who was catapulted to the Socialist candidacy by the arrest of former IMF chief and party favorite Dominique Strauss-Kahn - may face pressure to go beyond his centre-left program if a resurgent hard left led by Melenchon holds the balance of power.
+Investors think Hollande - who was catapulted to the Socialist candidacy by the arrest of former IMF chief and party favourite Dominique Strauss-Kahn - may face pressure to go beyond his centre-left programme if a resurgent hard left led by Melenchon holds the balance of power.

 Strauss-Kahn was later cleared of criminal charges of sexually assaulting a New York hotel maid.